Innoactive/Hub-Tutorial-Unity-Project/README.md

 Sometimes instead of just restricting a user to access a certain area it is needed to hide what they can see.
 Keep in mind that people in Virtual Reality can walk as well as teleport.
 If the user teleports right in front of a wall of an apartment in the 30th floor and then just (physically) walks right through it they might be able to see something you, as a developer, do not want them to see, like your skybox without a floor underneath.
 To avoid this we simply fade out the user's view.

 Let's create such prohibited zone right behind the previously added wall.
 Create a GameObject called _Prohibited Zone_ place it somewhere behind the wall and add a _BoxCollider_ component to it.
 Scale the Collider so it at least covers the whole area behind the wall and make sure the Collider is a _Trigger_.
 This is important!
-For reference, we placed our _Prohibited Zone_ to (-8, 0, 0) and scaled the added BoxCollider to (8, 10, 25).
+For reference, we placed our _Prohibited Zone_ to (-7, 0, 0) and scaled the added BoxCollider to (7.5, 10, 25).
 Additionally, add the _FadeOutViewInCollider_ script to the prohibited zone and change it's layer to _IgnoreRaycast_.

 Now make usage of VRTK logic to be aware when the user is in the prohibited zone.
 Create a new GameObject under ```[VRTK_Setup] > [VRTK_Scripts]``` called _HeadsetCollisionFade_.
 And add the following components with the specific settings:

-**_VRTK_PolicyList_** with Include, only check Scripts and as element _FadeOutWhenInCollider_ (which we added to the prohibited zone).
+**_VRTK_PolicyList_** with Include, only check Scripts and as element _FadeoutViewInCollider_ (which we added to the prohibited zone).

 **_VRTK_HeadsetCollision_** with a collider radius of 0.001 and the just added PolicyList.